-Since 2008, the Department of Gerontology, UNO Athletics and Omaha non-profit Community 360 have partnered to create a service learning program designed to connect college students with the city’s elder population.
-Every academic year, each UNO athletic team is paired with local a local residential elder care facility.
+Since 2008, the UNO Department of Gerontology and UNO Athletics have partnered to create and continue a service learning program designed to connect college students with the city’s elder population.
+Every academic year, each UNO athletic team is paired with a local residential elder care facility.
 The program was the first of it's kind in the United States.

-Each fall, the Intergenerational Poetry Slam is a venue for teenage and elder poets to share their creativity.
-This year's event is scheduled for September 19, 2016.
+Each fall, the Intergenerational Poetry contest is a venue for teenage and elder poets to share their creativity.

 Poetry is the voice of the soul.
 Through poetry teenagers and elders can exchange information about the life span in relation to aging, examine their beliefs about aging and their role in their own aging.
 Poetry can connect generations and for both teenagers and elders, sharing poetry can expand their “known” worlds.